 Two exclusive features to Anker power banks are the PowerIQ and VoltageBoost functions.
 These two features combined are similar to Ravpower’s iSmart technology, and automatically detect the device you’re charging and adjust the maximum output accordingly.
 This makes sure your device gets charged at optimal speed, without shortening the lifespan of your battery.
 It’s a great feature that gives the Anker Powercore 10000 an edge over other power banks in its price category.
 It’s also equipped with safety features to protect from things like overcharge and short circuiting.

 For the size of it, the Anker Powercore 10000 has very impressive power.
-It boasts a battery capacity of 10,000mAh that gives you about three to four average smartphone charges, and it charges pretty fast thanks to the VoltageBoost function.
+It boasts a battery capacity of 10,000mAh that gives you about two to three average smartphone charges, depending on the size of your phone.
+It charges an iPhone X about three times, or a Samsung Galaxy S9 Plus twice, and does it pretty fast too thanks to the VoltageBoost function.
 It also seems to charge more efficiently than other 10,000mAh power banks.
 Most power banks lose a lot of energy during the charging process and are only capable of using about 80 percent of their given power capacity.
 The Anker Powercore however uses almost its full capacity, and keeps charge whereas others would lose charge over time.
 This is most likely thanks to the incredibly efficient PowerIQ function.

 The charge output has a maximum of 2.4A, which means it’s also capable of charging bigger devices like tablets.
-Usually not more than once though and some bigger tablets like the iPad 4 not even once.
+Usually not more than once though and most bigger tablets like the iPad Pro not even once.
 If you’re looking for a power bank to charge your tablet, the Anker Powercore 20100 is better suited for the job.

 The Anker Powercore 10000 does not support pass through charging.
 Meaning it can’t charge your device while the power bank itself is being charged.
 However, the Anker Powercore 10000 is fully charged in 6 hours, so it’s not that big of a problem.
 If you really want pass-through charging you should consider one of Jackery’s power banks like the Jackery Giant+ Premium 12000mAh.